 - Any left over veg (I often use a tin of sweetcorn)

 - 1 pack of ready to roll pastry

 - Put all the ingredients, except for the pastry, in a heavy bottom saucepan and stir until well mixed, and mushroom and onion warmed.

 - Place in pie dish and level out

 - Cover with rolled out pastry

 - Cook at 180 degrees for roughtly 40 minutes or until golden brown

-It really couldn’t be more simple.
+It really couldn’t be more simple, that really is it.

 What can I do with leftover vegetables?